elliotjreed/content.elliotjreed.com/Bash/2019-07-16 Raspberry Pi Raspbian InRelease is not valid yet.md

 date
 ```

-If it is incorrect I would recommend censuring your timezone is set correctly by changing the option via `raspi-config`:
+If it is incorrect I would recommend ensuring your timezone is set correctly by changing the option via `raspi-config`:

 ```bash
 sudo raspi-config